-Your first offense will not be a moving violation, and you will be need to pay fine of $50.
+Your first offense will not be a moving violation, and you will need to pay a fine of $50.
 A second offense in a seven-year period is a moving violation and will result in a fine of $100.
 You will also receive 4 demerit points against your driver’s license.
 The third and any subsequent offenses will consist of a $250 fine and 4 demerit points.
 Fines can double if any violation occurs in a work zone.
 The courts retain an option to tack on additional administrative fees.

 Legal Cell Phone Usage

 If you must talk on a cell phone while you are driving, you must use a hands-free headset.
 In order to be considered as hands-free, you must use an accessory that your cell phone attaches to.
 The only time you may use your hands during such a communication is to “activate, deactivate or initiate” a necessary function or feature on the device during your communication.
 It is illegal to engage in texting while driving.
 Additionally, you are able to use a voice-operated navigation system that is attached to the vehicle.
 It is not a moving violation if you are using such a device in a vehicle that is autonomously driven by artificial intelligence where it is allowable by law.